RogersKaran/alx-frontend-javascript/0x00-ES6_basic/README.md

-Getting to know the basics of Javascript files.
+Understanding the basics of JavaScript